JerishBovas/ScavengerHunt_iOS/README.md

 # Scavenger Hunt
-A treasure Hunt app build using Swift and SwiftUI for iOS
+A Scavenger Hunt app build using Swift and SwiftUI for iOS